h-e-g/CNN_aDNA/CNN/README_CNN.md

 2 - Settings for the CNN architectures.
-Tabulated text file that can be used to set the CNN architecture.
+Various tabulated text files can be used to set the CNN architecture.
 Example of files to set the simplified CNN architecture, SETTINGS_CNN_architecture_simplified.txt.

 	- Settings for convolution layers: Conv1D	28	10	my1Dconvolution_2.
 The sring "Conv1D" calls for	keras.layers.Conv1D( 28 , kernel_size=10, input_shape=input_shape, name=name[i])
 	- Settings for  Pooling layers: Pool1D	2	NA	myMaxPool_2.
 The string "Pool1D" calls for	keras.layers.MaxPooling1D(pool_size=poolsize)